Clearwater Bay Golf & Country Club: Facilities

 Aside from the golf course, the club has various other facilities including a driving range, putting green, gym, spa, outdoor swimming pool, tennis courts, table-tennis room, badminton courts, squash courts, basketball court, football pitch, children's playground, and indoor playroom.
 It also has several dining venues and retail shops.

 Membership

 New members could buy into one of the six types of membership by purchasing units of the club's debenture after passing a very stringent character check.
-Price starts from little under HK$500,000 and could reach over HK$3,500,000.
-On top of that, members are required to pay additional subscription fee each year.
+Price starts from a little under HK$500,000 and could reach HK$3,500,000.
+Members are also required to pay an additional subscription fee each year.